zsparal/api-documentation/source/reference/v2/orders-api/create-order.rst

        .. type:: amount object
           :required: true

-     - The price of a single item in the order line.
+     - The price of a single item including VAT in this order line.

        For example: ``{"currency":"EUR", "value":"89.00"}`` if the box of LEGO costs €89.00 each.